prashant-kikani/prashant-kikani.github.io/_posts/2025-11-18-god-of-gaps.markdown

 *   **The Mystery of Life's Diversity:** How did we get so many millions of perfectly-adapted species?
     *   **The Gap Explanation:** God created each animal and plant in its final, perfect form during a single act of creation.
-    *   **The Scientific Explanation:** Darwin's theory of evolution by natural selection showed how life could develop immense complexity over vast timescales through entirely natural processes.
+    *   **The Scientific Explanation:** Darwin's theory of evolution by natural selection showed how life could develop immense complexity over vast timescales through entirely natural processes, driven by <a href="https://prashantkikani.com/blog/adaptability" target="_blank">adaptability</a>.

 <br/>